abhioshar/CodingAssignment/README.md

 1. I've assumed there are no special characters in the input
 2. Sentence matching has to preserve the relative ordering of the words as given in input

-I've used interfaces for Input/Output/Grouping algorithm which use single responsibility and strategy for choosing grouping algorithm at runtime.
+I've used interfaces for Input/Output/Grouping algorithm and strategy for choosing grouping algorithm at runtime.
+These follow single responsibility, Open/Closed principles.

 Class Flow is: